M. S. Subbulakshmi: Singing career

 In 1969 she was accompanied by Indian Railways Advisor SN Venkata Rao to Rameswaram, where she sang several songs in front of each idol in the Ramanathaswamy Temple.
-She shared a very cordial relation with Sree Ramaseva Mandali Bengaluru for whom she performed 36 concerts.
+She shared a very cordial relation with Sree Ramaseva Mandali at Bengaluru for whom she performed 36 concerts.

 After the death of her husband Kalki Sadasivam in 1997, she stopped all her public performances.
 Her last performance was in 1997, before her retirement from public concerts.

 M. S. Subbulakshmi died on 11 December 2004, at her home in Kotturpuram, Chennai.

 Films

 M.S. also acted in a few Tamil films in her youth.
 Her first movie, Sevasadanam, was released on 2 May 1938.
 F.G.
 Natesa Iyer was the lead actor, opposite Subbulakshmi, in this film, directed by K. Subramanyam.
 It was a critical and commercial success.
 Ananda Vikatan favourably reviewed the film on 8 May 1938:

 Sevasadanam is one of the early Tamil films to be set in a contemporary social setting and to advocate reformist social policies.
 The film is an adapted version of Premchand's novel Bazaar-e-Husn.

-The veteran Marxist leader N. Sankaraiah, has described Sevasadanam as an "unusual film" for choosing the subject of marriages between young girls and old men (which had social sanction).
-According to him, the film successfully broughtout the "sufferings of the girl" (acted by M.S.) and the "mental agony of the aged husband".(acted by F.G.Natesa Iyer).Tamil film critic and historian Aranthai Narayanan observes in his bookThamizh Cinemavin Kathai (The Story of Tamil Cinema) that "Seva Sadhanam proved a turning point in the history of Tamil cinema.
+Veteran Marxist leader N. Sankaraiah, has described Sevasadanam as an "unusual film" for choosing the subject of marriages between young girls and old men (which had social sanction).
+According to him, the film successfully broughtout the "sufferings of the girl" (Subbalakshmi) and the "mental agony of the aged husband" (F.G.
+Natesa Iyer).
+Tamil film critic and historian Aranthai Narayanan observes in his book, Thamizh Cinemavin Kathai (The Story of Tamil Cinema) that "Seva Sadhanam proved a turning point in the history of Tamil cinema.
 In the climax, the aged husband, now a totally changed man, was shown as casting aside with utter contempt his 'sacred thread', which symbolises his Brahmin superiority.
 It came as a stunning blow to the then Brahmin orthodoxy."

 MS Subbulakshmi also played the male role of Narada in Savitri (1941) to raise money for launching Kalki, her husband's nationalist Tamil weekly.
 Her title role of the Rajasthani saint-poetess Meera in the eponymous 1945 film gave her national prominence.
 This movie was re-made in Hindi in 1947.

+Filmography

 Awards and honours

 Pandit Jawaharlal Nehru had this to say about M.S.
 Subbulakshmi- "Who am I, a mere Prime Minister before a Queen, a Queen of Music".
 While Lata Mangeshkar called her Tapaswini (the Renunciate), Ustad Bade Ghulam Ali Khan termed her Suswaralakshmi (the goddess of the perfect note), and Kishori Amonkar labelled her the ultimate eighth note or Aathuvaan Sur, which is above the seven notes basic to all music.
 The great national leader and poet Sarojini Naidu called her "Nightingale of India".
 Her many famous renditions of bhajans include the chanting of Meenakshi Pancharatnam, Bhaja Govindam, Vishnu sahasranama (1000 names of Vishnu), Hari Tuma Haro and the Venkateswara Suprabhatam (musical hymns to awaken Lord Balaji early in the morning).

 She was widely honoured, praised and awarded.
 Some of the popular ones include: